-What is commercial photography, anyway?
-And do you really need a specialized commercial photography contract?
+What is commercial photography anyway?
+Do you really need a specialized commercial photography contract?
 Here’s how brands and businesses can be a great source of ongoing income – if you do it right!

-Put simply, commercial photography is the creation of images for use in sales, marketing, packaging, or other income-generating materials.
-Commercial photographs can include portraits, lifestyle imagery, landscapes, architecture, fashion, food, and every other type of photograph you’ve ever seen used to advertise or sell a service or product.
+Simply put, commercial photography is the creation of images for use in sales, marketing, packaging, or other income-generating materials.
+Great commercial photography can include portraits, lifestyle imagery, landscapes, architecture, fashion, food, and every other type of photograph you’ve ever seen used to advertise or sell a service or product photography.